AmblesideOnline Year 10 Lite Booklist

 38. Invitation to the Classics: pages 203 to 306 this year, or about 25 chapters, beginning with Jane Austen, and ending just before James Joyce; the chapters are short.

-Alternately, you could continue (or supplement with) History of English Literature for Boys and Girls, by H.E.
+Alternately, you could continue (or supplement with) (The History of) English Literature for Boys and Girls, by H.E.
 Marshall β α ($amzn) (K) Chapters 74-85 (Wordsworth to Tennyson.)
 Table of Contents arranged by Year and Term for both books are available: History of English Literature; Invitation to the Classics.
 (Back)

 39. The Deadliest Monster: a literary worldview study contrasting the books "Dr. Jekyll and Mr. Hyde" and "Frankenstein."
 It should be read after reading those two books.
 (Back)